osm2pgsql-dev/osm2pgsql-website/doc/man/osm2pgsql-replication-2.0.1.md

 <p style="margin-left:11%; margin-top: 1em">Update an
-osm2pgsql database with changes from a OSM replication server.</p>
+osm2pgsql database with changes from an OSM replication server.</p>

 <p style="margin-left:11%; margin-top: 1em">This tool